 The idea for the project was born through the cooperation of Unravel with Tech To The Rescue and the #TechForUkraine initiative.
 Tech To The Rescue is a foundation that connects non-profit organizations with technology companies to provide them with tech help and maximize their operations.
 To help in this challenging time, we wanted to use our design and product potential and offer professional assistance to organizations that support those in need.
 Through this program, we learned about the needs of the Strefa WolnoSłowa Foundation to redesign the website of one of their projects - Migrart.
 It is a platform where migrants and refugees living in Poland can share their work.
 This initiative seems particularly important now due to the war in Ukraine, which has left many creatives looking for new career prospects and a place to live.

 Migration processes are steadily increasing.
-People decide to relocate to another country every day to seek security or a better life.
-For those who are artists and creators starting a new life in Poland, the Strefa WolnoSłowa Foundation has prepared the Migrart initiative.
-It is now of great help, especially for Ukrainian artists migrating because of the war in their country.
+People decide to relocate to another country every day for better life opportunities or looking for new challenges.
+For artists and creators starting a new life in Poland, Strefa WolnoSłowa Foundation has prepared the Migrart initiative.
+Currently, when thousands of artists relocated to Poland due to war in Ukraine, this initiative brings crucial help to migrating artists.